mavost/urban-dbt/README.md

     - Run `dbt init`and fill out the required info on DB connectivity, specify *<project_name>* and **target** schema which dbt will work on, pulling data from the **source**.
 A project environment will created in the directory and a `~/.dbt/profile.yml` will store the connectivity information.
 Both will be linked via a `dbt_project.yml` file in the project root.

-3. Run `cd <project_name> && dbt debug` to verify that the connection to the postgres instance is working.
+3. Run `cd pg_source && dbt debug` to verify that the connection to the postgres instance is working.

-4. Observe the nested configuration between `*.yml` files where more general options can be overwritten by more nested options within the model layers.
+4. Observe the fine-grained configuration options within each `*.yml` file which can overwrite more nested options within the more genral model layers definitions.

 5. Run  `dbt run --select "models/example/my_first_dbt_model.sql"` for a "hello world" experience.

+6. After a run has concluded it would be appropriate to use a testing workflow to verify the integrity of the layers and tables generated, e.g., `dbt test --select "models/example/my_first_dbt_model.sql"` invoking generic tests on certain fields of a table.
+The testing criteria are specified in the `schema.yml` of the respective data model component.
+There are options for singular test cases, generic test cases, and unit tests.

+7. Run `dbt deps` to install additional modules, specified in `packages.yml` which provide advanced functionality beyond the scope of `dbt-core`, e.g. timestamp functions of the `dbt_date` package.

-## A more elaborate example
+## A more elaborate example (jaffle_shop-dev)

-1. Switch directory to the `jaffle_shop-dev` model
+1. Switch directory to the dbt model and confirm that the connection is working:
+`cd jaffle_shop-dev && dbt debug`

+2. Note that for most commands a target woudatabase has to be specified, e.g., `dbt run --target dev`.
+In the `~/.dbt/profiles.yml` we can define connections `[local, dev, prod]` and default targets that would usually point to `dev` or `local` instances.
+We would deploy to production after rigorous testing, only.

+3. To source a simple start schema data mart we upload, or *seed*, a set of `*.csv` data files found in the `./seeds` folder to the database using `dbt seed`.
+This simulates the landing stage of the data lake/warehouse.

+4. We build the full data model by calling `dbt run` which will try to create all subsequent tables and views based on the specification found in `./models` consisting of `*.sql`, `*.yaml` definitions and jinja templating configuration.
+We can use a command like `dbt run --select staging` to construct only parts of the model up to a certain level or to re-create a particular table.

+5. We can do a dry-run of the `dbt run`, e.g., by calling `dbt show --select "model_name.sql"` which will run the query against the database but not write to the database.
+We can also run ad-hoc queries against the DB `dbt show --inline "select * from {{ ref('raw_customers') }}"`.

+6. A powerful feature of dbt is the automatic generation of structured documentation for each *model realization* based on the technology used.
+In this way the documentation for the production database will differ from the development instance, e.g., postgreSQL (dev) and snowflake (prod).
+Use `dbt docs generate --target dev` to generate/update the files.
+You can even run `dbt docs serve --target dev` to create a local [website](http://localhost:8080/#!/overview) to be displayed in the web browser.
+Noteworthy files are:

+    - `manifest.json`: Containing a full representation of your dbt project's resources (models, tests, macros, etc).

+    - `catalog.json`: Serves information about the tables and views produced and defined by the resources in your project.

 ## Helpers